yegor256/datum/md/policy.md

 Everybody who will be managed by Zerocrat must have roles in the project.
 To assign a role you say `assign`.
 To remove a role you say `resign`.
 By default, all new people you assign are supposed to work for free.
-If you want to pay them for the tasks they complete, add hourly rate to the `assign` command, for example: `assign DEV yegor256 $50`.
+If you want to pay them for the jobs they complete, add hourly rate to the `assign` command, for example: `assign DEV yegor256 $50`.
 To change the hourly rate of a person just assign the same role with a different rate, or `0` in order to make them work for free.